The 5 Best Watercolor Papers for Artists in 2025

 Blue watercolor wash test comparing hot press, cold press, and rough press watercolor paper textures.

-The Three Types of Watercolor Paper
+The Three Main Types of Watercolor Paper

 Side-by-side comparison showing cotton watercolor paper vs. wood pulp paper fibers

-Student vs. Professional Grade
+Student vs. Professional Paper

 Fabriano Artistico watercolor paper, 100% cotton with soft press texture option.